-To boost the storytelling ability of a website, the use of animations is going to play a crucial role in making the experience more lively and fun-filled.
+Animation Rich Concept To boost the storytelling ability of a website, the use of animations is going to play a crucial role in making the experience more lively and fun-filled.
 Nevertheless, better you do not use animations from anywhere.
-Be aware whether it adds to the core function of your site and its storytelling.
+Be aware of whether it adds to the core function of your site and its storytelling.
 Then, there are a couple of groups of animations including large scale animations, small scale animations.
-In addition, there are seven most popular animation techniques like loading animations, navigation and menus (non-scrolling); however animation, galleries and slideshow, motion animation, scrolling, back ground animations/videos etc.
+In addition, there are seven most popular animation techniques like loading animations, navigation, and menus (non-scrolling); however animation, galleries, and slideshow, motion animation, scrolling, background animations/videos, etc.

-Credited to the rise of mobile internet usage, responsive web designs have got enough fame in the past a few years and it will have its presence here till long as it represents a comparatively easy and in-expensive way for business to create a fully-functional mobile-friendly site.
+Responsive Design Credited to the rise of mobile internet usage, responsive web designs have got enough fame in the past a few years and it will have its presence here till long as it represents a comparatively easy and inexpensive way for business to create a fully-functional mobile-friendly site.
 However, you might face some issues with responsive design if not carried out properly.
 Performance is one of them.
-Designers should follow the below mentioned tips to ensure that a responsive design performs:
+Designers should follow the below-mentioned tips to ensure that a responsive design performs:

-Undoubtedly, responsive design is extremely useful and versatile, but in order to deliver an amazing UX, it has to be lightening fast.
+Undoubtedly, responsive design is extremely useful and versatile, but in order to deliver an amazing UX, it has to be lightning fast.